InfamousMusicify/FamousBros-Faithful-Venom/README.md

 Credit: Faithful Team
 They developed 99.9% of the textures in this file.
-They do Beutiful Work and you should give them some love!
+They do Beautiful Work and you should give them some love!
 ~~~
 https://faithful.team/
 ~~~